RaffaelSchaefer/Goldfish/README.md

 ## Features

+- Checking for variables
+- Checking for pointers
+- Checking for strings
+- Checking for array
+- Logging to .md files
-- Check for duplicates.
+- Time measurement for Test Duration
-- Check if two pointer are pointing to the same variable.
-- Check if the value is the same as the expected ones.

 ## Installation